 The main character in Director’s Cut (2016), Herbert Blount, is portrayed by Jillette himself.
-He has paid to be involved with a murder story called “Knocked off” by contributing to a crowdfunding site.
+He has paid to be involved with a murder story called “Knocked Off” by contributing to a crowdfunding site.
 The film in question is about a man who goes on a murdering spree while emulating infamous murder cases.
-The case is handled by Godfrey (Harry Hamlin), Reed (Hayes McArthur), and most importantly, for Blount, FBI agent Mabel, portrayed by Missy Pyle.
-The film looks like a knock-off on films like Se7en (1995).
+The case is handled by Godfrey (Harry Hamlin), Reed (Hayes McArthur), and most importantly for Blount, FBI agent Mabel, portrayed by Missy Pyle.
+The film looks like a knock-off of films like Se7en (1995).
 See what I did there?
 “Knocked off” is a Knock-off!
-That kind of “funny” observation is what Herbert will deliver throughout the film. on his commentary track.
+That kind of “funny” observation is what Herbert will deliver throughout the film on his commentary track.

 The Director’s Cut is out

 Anyone used to Penn Jillette’s usual jovial persona will be surprised here.
 That he is not a trustworthy narrator goes without saying.
 We will see not only scenes from the film but also Herbert hanging around on the set, whether it is reading the line he paid for or just being a nuisance for everyone involved.
 Suddenly, we will see him appearing in scenes he is not supposed to appear in.
 Then we see footage that was clearly shot by Blount himself.
 First trying to establish contact with Missy, but later, plain stalking her in different ways.
 Eventually, his delusion crosses all boundaries, and we will see that he won’t stop for anything to achieve his version of the film.